 Anna Richardson first came to TdR as an intern during the Nearly New Festival in March 2014.
-She officially joined the company as Executive Assistant in October.
+She officially joined the company as Executive Assistant that October, and is now the Outreach Director.
 Anna graduated with honors in the French major from Goucher College in 2013, studied abroad twice in France, and has a lifelong love affair with the theater.
-She has been lucky to be able to combine her two great loves, French and Theater, before–assistant directing and playing a lead role in a French play in 2011, interning for a theater company in Paris in 2012, and writing/directing/producing a play in French for her senior thesis–and is thrilled to continue doing so with TdR.
+She has been lucky to be able to continue to combine her two great loves, French and Theater.

 Caitlin Roe (Camp Director & Teaching Artist):